 Swift’s first album, 2006’s Taylor Swift, was released at the age of 16, and my favourite track, ‘Our Song’ was written for her 9th grade school talent quest.
-However, I’m much more interested in the adult, pop oriented Taylor Swift, where her albums are more diverse – there are plenty of good songs on her early albums, but they’re too homogeneous to consistently interest me, even though Fearless in particular is very strong.
+However, I’m much more interested in the adult, pop oriented Taylor Swift – there are plenty of good songs on her early albums, and Fearless in particular is very strong.
 But Red and 1989 are pop marvels, full of hooky, relatable songs.

 If you want complex, challenging music, Swift’s probably not the artist for you – her speciality is straightforward, emotionally communicative songs.
 But she’s transitioned from teen prodigy to adult megastar more seamlessly than anyone else in the history of popular music.
 Swift is such a major celebrity and savvy businesswoman that it can overshadow her talents as a songwriter, but she deserves to be recognised as a very good pop writer.

 Taylor Swift Album Reviews

 Overlooked Gem: Fearless